 Hepatocellular, chronic active and cholestatic hepatitis associated with fenofibrate therapy have been reported after exposures of weeks to several years.
 In extremely rare cases, cirrhosis has been reported in association with chronic active hepatitis.

-Regular periodic monitoring of liver function, including serum ALT (SGPT) should be performed for the duration of therapy with Antara, and therapy discontinued if enzyme levels persist above 3 times the normal limit.
+Baseline and regular periodic monitoring of liver function, including serum ALT (SGPT) should be performed for the duration of therapy with Antara, and therapy discontinued if enzyme levels persist above three times the normal limit.

 Elevations in serum creatinine have been reported in patients on fenofibrate.
 These elevations tend to return to baseline following discontinuation of fenofibrate.
 The clinical significance of these observations is unknown.
 Monitor renal function in patients with renal impairment taking Antara.
 Renal monitoring should also be considered for patients taking Antara at risk for renal insufficiency such as the elderly and patients with diabetes.

 Fenofibrate, like clofibrate and gemfibrozil, may increase cholesterol excretion into the bile, leading to cholelithiasis.
 If cholelithiasis is suspected, gallbladder studies are indicated.
 Antara therapy should be discontinued if gallstones are found.